-Payments made by parents or guardians of children, who are New Zealand citizens or New Zealand residents (or who are otherwise not foreign students under the Education Act 1989) and who are enrolled at state schools, to the Board of Trustees of such a school for the purpose of a general fund to assist with meeting school costs, are not consideration for the supply of education to which there is a statutory entitlement and which the Board has a statutory obligation to provide free of charge.
+Payments made by parents or guardians of children, who are enrolled at a State school and who are not international students under the Education Act 1989, to the Board of Trustees of such a school for the purpose of a general fund to assist with meeting school costs, are not consideration for the supply of education to which there is a statutory entitlement and that the Board has a statutory obligation to provide free of charge.
 Therefore, GST is not payable on such amounts.